 About Jack Hahn, DDS

-Jack A. Hahn, DDS of J. A. Hahn Dental Implant Center is the designer of the Replace Implant and the Hahn Implant System, past President and Diplomat of the American Board of Oral Implantology, honored Fellow and Diplomat of the American Academy of Implant Dentistry, and fellow of the Academy of Osseointegration.
-To learn more about implant pioneer and implant system designer Dr. Hahn, visit his website at: www.dentalimplantcincinnati.com
+Jack A. Hahn, DDS of J. A. Hahn Dental Implant Center is the designer of the Replace Implant and the Hahn Implant System, past President and Diplomat of the American Board of Oral Implantology, honored Fellow and Diplomat of the American Academy of Implant Dentistry, and a fellow of the Academy of Osseointegration.
+To learn more about implant pioneer and implant system designer Dr. Hahn, visit his website at www.dentalimplantcincinnati.com

 - Deppe H, Horch HH, Henke J, Donath K. Peri-implant care of ailing implants with the carbon dioxide laser.
 Int J Oral Maxillofac Implants.
 2001;16:659-67.